Amy Allen - SENCo

 Sarah Oakland - Class Teacher- Lower Key Stage 2 Co-ordinator - PSHE Co-ordinator

 I've been at St Bartholomew's since 2006 and still thoroughly enjoy working with the children both in my class and others throughout school.
 I am married and we have two daughters - Daisy and Florence.
-Daisy started in Foundation Stage at St Barts in Autumn 2014.
+Both my daughters are at St Barts and we enjoy being a part of the school community.
 We enjoy travelling, exploring Beacon Hill or Bradgate Park and spending time with our family and friends.

 Alan Orton- Premises Officer